West Virginia Mountaineers football: Logos and uniforms

 Beginning in 1970, the Mountaineers donned the program's first official logo—the WVU "state outline"—on their helmets through the 1979 season and have reintroduced the logo as part of a "throwback" helmet since 2013.
-West Virginia used a white helmet with the state outline logo from 1970–72, a gold helmet with the same logo from 1973–78, and reverted to the white helmet and state outline logo in 1979 and again in 2013.
+West Virginia used a white helmet with the state outline logo from 1970 to 1972, a gold helmet with the same logo from 1973 to 1978, and reverted to the white helmet and state outline logo in 1979 and again in 2013.

 The "Flying WV" is the trademark logo for West Virginia Mountaineer football, adorning the team's helmet and uniform.
 It debuted in 1980 along with the current gold and blue color scheme as a part of a football uniform redesign by head coach Don Nehlen, and has since become one of the most widely recognized logos in collegiate athletics.
 In adopting the Flying WV logo on the team's helmets, Nehlen wanted to create a distinct image for the football program that could be easily identified.
 When Nehlen began his tenure as head coach in 1980, he initially had difficulty in distinguishing between WVU and its opponents while watching game film.
 The logo itself was created by sports artist John Martin, brother of then-Athletic Director Dick Martin.
 John Martin's primary inspiration for the logo was the depiction of mountains created with the combination of the state initials 'W' and 'V'.
 The surge in the logo's popularity led to its adoption as the official logo of West Virginia University in 1985.

 Since 1980, West Virginia's standard uniform has consisted of a dark blue jersey (home) or a white jersey (away) with gold pants and a dark blue helmet adorned by the gold "Flying WV" logo on both sides.
 West Virginia's uniform scheme has also included a gold helmet, white helmet, gold jersey, dark blue pants, and white pants at various stages throughout its history.
 WVU also added a gray uniform and helmet combination to its rotation for the 2012 season.